tjkendon/COMP-1502---Assignment-3/spec.md

 * Comissioned Employees' Weekly Salary is their base salary + their total weekly sales * the comission rate.
 * Equals should return true if the employees name and id number are the same and they are the same type of employee.
 * toString should present readable information about the employee including their name, id, type and weekly pay.
-* toSaveString must include each instance variable in the employee's information sperated by a comma
+* toSaveString must include each instance variable in the employee's information sperated by a comma, plus a letter(H, C or S) to indicate the employee type after the department.

 **Really Important Note**
 Some of the data and the behaviours are shared between the different employee types.
 You should create a superclass Employee and gather all of the important shared information there.